AliHumadi2000/Week03_deepLearning_AssignemntSolution/README.md

-# planner data classification with on hidden layer
+#  Planar data classification with one hidden layer
 # Week03_deepLearning_AssignemntSolution